Breeze/breeze.github.io/doc-js/creating-entities.md

 1. The new object is "detached" and does not belong to any *EntityManager *cache until you attach it explicitly

-The first fact means you don't have to worry about keeping your client-side *Customer *definition aligned with the server-side *Customer *definition if you're getting your metadata from the server.
+The first fact means you don't have to worry about keeping your client-side `Customer` definition aligned with the server-side "Customer" class definition if you're getting your metadata from the server.
 Change the server-side definition and the client-side definition updates automatically.

-The second fact means that *newCust* is shaped to match your model preference.
-If you configured Breeze for Knockout, *newCust* has a *CompanyName()* observable function for getting and setting the name.
-If you configured Breeze for backbone, *newCust* understands *get("CompanyName")* and *set("CompanyName")* and the *newCust* is observable in the backbone manner.
+The second fact means that `newCust` is shaped to match your model preference.
+If you configured Breeze for Angular or Aurelia, `newCust` has a `CompanyName` property.
+If you configured Breeze for Knockout, `newCust` has a `CompanyName()` observable function for getting and setting the name.
+If you configured Breeze for backbone, `newCust` becomes observable in the backbone manner, e.g. via `get('CompanyName')` and `set('CompanyName', newValue)` function calls.

-The third fact means *newCust* has embedded Breeze capabilities you can tap via the *newCust.entityAspect* property.
-We'll talk about <a href="/doc-js/inside-entity">***entityAspect*** in the next topic</a>.
+The third fact means `newCust` has embedded Breeze capabilities you can tap into via the `newCust.entityAspect` property.
+We'll talk about [**`entityAspect`**](/doc-js/inside-entity) in the next topic.

-The fourth fact means some of *newCust*'s Breeze capabilities are temporarily disabled until you attach it to the manager.
-For example, if we stopped at line #3, the *newCust* couldn't navigate to related entities in cache because it's not in a cache.
+The fourth fact means some of `newCust`'s Breeze capabilities are temporarily disabled until you attach it to the manager.
+For example, if we stopped at line #3, the `newCust` couldn't navigate to related entities in cache because it's not in a cache.
 Only after the fourth line ...

 	manager.addEntity(newCust);

-... is the *newCust* ready to behave both as a *Customer* and as an *entity*.
+... is the `newCust` object ready to behave both as a `Customer` and as an *entity*.